rai-sandeep/system-design/README.md

-# system-design
+# System Design
 System Design Concepts and Use Cases

 ## Distributed Systems

 In a distributed system, components are spread across multiple computing devices (also called nodes) on a network.
+Most of the topics discussed here are    related to distributed systems.

 ## CAP Theorem